 Where is the meeting point for the free Denver tours?

 The free walking tour begins at the front steps of our Colorado State Capitol building.
 Please meet your guide at the front steps, which face west, towards the mountains and towards Lincoln Ave.
 Lincoln Ave. is directly to the west of the Colorado State Capitol, Colfax Ave. is to the north and 14th Ave. is to the south.
 Your local guide will be wearing a bright yellow shirt with the DWT logo on it.

 If you have a GPS or smartphone, plug this address in to navigate to the Colorado State Capitol: 200 E Colfax Ave., Denver, CO 80203, but please make sure that you head to the front steps of the Capitol once you arrive as the GPS directions will likely take you to the north side of the building, not the front steps on the west side.

-The free walks still operate when there are events happening in the Civic Center Park and Colorado State Capitol area.
+The free walks still operate when there are events happening in the Civic Center Park and Colorado State Capitol area, which is quite often between all of the festivals, events, celebrations and protests.
 We promise - you'll still easily be able to spot your guide for the day in their neon yellow shirt!

 How can you get to the free tour meeting point?

 Our free walking tour starting location at the Colorado State Capitol is just a few blocks from 16th Street Mall and all downtown Denver has to offer!

 By bus: Routes 0, 9, 10, 15, and 52 all travel from the downtown area to Civic Center Park and the Colorado State Capitol.
 Click here for bus routes and enter in your starting location.
 The free 16th St. Mall Ride is also a great option.
 Take the Mall Ride southeast, getting off at the last stop which is located at 16th St. Mall and Cleveland Pl., then follow the walking directions below.